sirthias/pegdown/README.markdown

 _pegdown_ is a pure Java library for clean and lightweight [Markdown] processing based on a [parboiled] PEG parser.

 _pegdown_ is nearly 100% compatible with the original Markdown specification and fully passes the original Markdown test suite.
 On top of the standard Markdown feature set _pegdown_ implements a number of extensions similar to what other popular Markdown processors offer.
+You can also extend _pegdown_ by your own plugins!
 Currently _pegdown_ supports the following extensions over standard Markdown:

 * SMARTS: Beautifies apostrophes, ellipses ("..." and ". . .") and dashes ("--" and "---")